DevAccess/Spritesheet-Animation-Utility/README.md

 # Spritesheet-Animation-Utility
 Just a prototype so far.
-It is not very easy to use yet.
+It is not very easy to use yet and it is very buggy.

 The purpose of this utility is to build a spritesheet made of uniform sized frames.
 This makes writing code for the spritesheet a lot easier.